PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

    changed to autumn by now you’ll notice all the trees a pretty gold colour.
 Admire them before you saw them down.
 #.
 Designate a bunch of plants to be harvested.
 #.
-Make a lot more beer and a lot more barrels
+Make a lot more beer and a lot more barrels, or set up ``workflow`` for
+   some of the furniture you'll need later (beds, doors, tables, chairs).
 #.
 Make some “bins” in the carpenters shop.
 About 15 or so should do.
    You’ll have to scroll to find them in the carpenter “a” “Add new task” list. (or go “a” then “n”).
 Bins are what everything that isn’t food or booze are stored in.
 #.
 Go to the mason’s workshop and set it to build blocks on repeat
-   (“q”, then “a” then “b” then “r”).
-Do this only if you’ve already managed to make a LOT of bins or your Bar/Block pile will get filled quickly!
+   (:kbd:`q`, :kbd:`a`, :kbd:`b`, :kbd:`r`).
+Do this only if you’ve already
+   managed to make a LOT of bins or your Bar/Block pile will get filled quickly!
 #.
 See if you can make some stone crafts.
 You will find them under the
-   “rock” sub-menu from the “add task” menu on the craftsdwarf’s workshop.
+   :kbd:`g` :guilabel:`rock` sub-menu from the :guilabel:`Add new task`
-   You better make sure you have lots of wood bins for your crafts to go in though, and a big “Finished goods” stockpile too!
+   menu on the craftsdwarf’s workshop.
+Make sure you have lots of bins for your crafts to go in though, and a big finished goods stockpile too!

 Good luck!
 And see you soon!